balena-io-experimental/plate-recognizer/README.md

 ![ALPR logs](https://github.com/balena-labs-projects/plate-recognizer/blob/main/images/device-variables.png)

+Note that you can set any variables at the fleet level in balenaCloud so they apply to all the devices in your fleet without having to edit each one separately!

 The config.ini file is located at `/user-data/config.ini` and is on a persistent volume that will survive container restarts.

 If all is well, you should start seeing Stream data in the logs section of your balenaCloud dashboard: